ThunderProject/thunder/queue/README.md

 If <b>high throughput<b> or <b>low latency<b> is critical for your application, you should benchmark on your own systems with representative workloads to make an informed choice.

 ## Conclusion
+* thunder::spsc::queue achieves the best throughput among all tested SPSC queues.
+* It offers latency on par with the fastest lock-free implementations, with a stable distribution and spikes.
+* Lock-based designs are not competitive in either throughput or latency.